-Last Monday, a sparrow flew into an exposition center in Leeuwarden, The Netherlands, not knowing that humans inside were in the process of setting up 4.1 million dominoes in an attempt to break a world record.
+The sparrow that flew into an exposition center in Leeuwarden, The Netherlands, obviously had no idea that humans inside were in the process of setting up 4.1 million dominoes in an attempt to break a world record.
 (Humans do things like that, and animals have never understood it.)
-The sparrow hit one of the dominoes, and about 23,000 of the dominoes fell over before built-in "firebreaks" kicked in to stop all 4 million going down.
+The sparrow hit one of the dominoes, and about 23,000 of the dominoes fell over before built-in “firebreaks” kicked in to stop all 4 million going down.
 Apparently furious that the bird had interfered, the humans called in an exterminator, who chased the bird down and executed it with an air rifle.

 He apparently did not know that the common house sparrow is on the Dutch list of endangered species.
 The next day, the Dutch animal protection agency demanded prosecution for the bird’s killers.
 “Under Dutch law, you need a permit to kill this kind of bird,” said a spokesman, “and a permit can only be granted when there’s a danger to public health or a crop.
 That was not the case.
 I might add: Is it really necessary to kill a bird that knocked over a few dominoes for a game?”
 But the organizers of the domino fest defended their actions, saying that the bird had actually knocked over “a lot” of dominoes, and pointing out that “more than 100 people from 12 countries had worked for more than a month setting them up.”